zhaochen0110/zhaochen0110.github.io/_pages/about.md

 📖 *Can the progress of civilization, and the advancement of technology truly transcend time?
 Or are we just endlessly pursuing the elusive dust in the hourglass?*

-🤝 **I'm looking for a PhD position in 2025 Fall.
-Don't hesitate to email me if there is a potential opportunity!**

 # 🔥 News
 - *2024.10*: &nbsp;🎉🎉 Attending COLM-2024 in Philadelphia and presenting [Timo](https://arxiv.org/pdf/2406.14192) in-person.
 - *2024.9*: &nbsp;🎉🎉 One paper is accepted by Neurips 2024!